BenMcEwen1/benmcewen1.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: false
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 5 # leave blank to include all the blog posts
 ---

 Kia ora!
 I am a postdoctoral researcher specialising in audio machine learning and bioacoustics based at Tilburg University, Netherlands.
 My research interests include active learning and uncertainty quantification for scaleable and data-efficient biodiversity monitoring.